October, Motown Revue.

 The Regional Celebration of African American Artists Exhibits expanded to include the Children's Reading and Art Workshops, Special Afternoon, and receptions for TRAHC and TAAC's Artists Exhibits.

 The Meet and Greet Hour evolved to the Motown Revue.
 Motown is TAAC's annual fundraiser event to support the five free of admission annual programs.

 A play, Crowns: Hats African American Women Wear to Church, and an exhibition with the same title was the forerunner to reader's theater.
 The reader's theater, Voices of Freedom: Overcoming Barriers became Dr. Teretha F. Harper Reader's Theater, Voices of Freedom: Overcoming Barriers.

-TAAC' Book Club morphed to the Young Children's Books and Arts Program at Pecan Ridge to the Little Free Library Project at the city's five community centers and the Texarkana Arts Center.
+TAAC' Book Club morphed to the Young Children's Books and Arts Program at Pecan Ridge to the Little Free Library Project at the city's five community centers and the Regional Arts Center.